-§ 10.05 Any person denied a right under the law may bring a civil suit
+§ 10.05 Any person denied a right under the law may bring a civil suit c.
+To determine the applicability of the law to discussions or decisions of the public body.

 Under NRS 241.037(2), any person denied a right conferred by the Open Meeting Law may bring a civil suit: